daniel-robotics4/WRO-SuperNova/README.md

 It is a driver board based on L293 IC, which can drive 4 DC motors and 2 stepper or Servo motors at the same time.
 Each channel of this module has the maximum current of 1.2A and doesn't work if the voltage is more than 25v or less than 4.5v.
 The motor driver shield is designed to handle the power requirements of the DC motor and provide an easy interface for Arduino Mega.
 It accepts PWM signals for speed control and digital signals for motor direction, enabling forward and reverse movement.
 The shield includes built-in protection features such as current limiting and thermal shutdown to safeguard components during operation.
+The L298N was selected because it can control two motors simultaneously, is robust, and works seamlessly with Arduino, unlike more complex or less compatible drivers.

 ### Power and Sense Management